The Panasonic KX-TDA100 hybrid control unit combines PBX with IP

 Ports: The number of ports dictates how many connections a phone system can handle, a term most commonly associated with PBX.
 This includes total number of incoming lines and extensions available.

 VoIP (voice over internet protocol): Unlike regular telephones that utilize landlines, a VoIP phone requires high speed internet connection to make and receive calls.
 VoIP phones connect directly to IP networks via wired Ethernet or Wi-Fi.
 This is a popular application for businesses that make long distance / international calls frequently.

 The Panasonic KX-TDA100 has lots of exciting features for all customers.
 Also don't forget to purchase a PremiumStore extended warranty for future protection of the Panasonic KX-TDA100.
-PremiumStore also offers a wide range of accessories for the Panasonic KX-TDA100 like Corded Phone w/ LCD (5 PK), and Cordless Phone w/ Cell Station.
+PremiumStore also offers a wide range of accessories for the Panasonic KX-TDA100 like 8 Port Digital Extension Card, Corded Phone w/ LCD (5 PK), and Extended Warranty.
 The Panasonic KX-TDA100 is a Factory Serviced item that has been fully tested by PremiumStore.
 These are just a few of the reasons to buy a Panasonic KX-TDA100 from PremiumStore today!